What is Seaweed?

 Is Seaweed harvesting regulated?

 Seaweed harvesting is regulated by the Maine Department of Marine Resources, and a license is required to harvest any amount for commercial purposes.
 Harvesters must report when, where, and how much they harvest, along with the techniques used to harvest, and the end-use of the seaweed.
 An individual may collect up to 50 wet pounds a day for personal use without a license.
-Informal boundaries and territories also exist among commercial harvesters to prevent over-harvest and ensure sustainability.
+Informal boundaries and territories also exist among commercial harvesters to prevent over-harvest.

 Is Kelp different from other types of seaweed?

-90% of the seaweed harvested in Maine is Rockweed (Ascophyllum nodosum), used primarily as food for plants and animals, which is a relatively separate industry from the harvest of sea vegetables for food.
+Up to 95% of the seaweed harvested in Maine in a given year is "rockweed" (Ascophyllum nodosum), which is primarily used as food for plants and animals.

 How long have people been eating seaweed?